briskflow/gdpr/README.md

 ### Who gets affected by GDPR?
-The GDPR applies to all organizations located within a country part of the EEA and outside of the EU if they also collect store or process EU citizen and residents personal data.
+The GDPR applies to all organizations located within a country part of the EEA and outside of the EU if they also collect, store or process EU citizen and residents personal data.

 ### European Country list where GDPR applies